 You might also like:

-Best known for her insatiable appetite for adventure, we caught up with travel writer and recent Malibu import Amanda Blakley to hear firsthand all about her dreamy west coast lifestyle, favorite beaches, go-to restaurants and more.
+Known for an insatiable appetite for adventure, travel writer and recent Malibu import Amanda Blakley shares her dreamy west coast lifestyle, favorite local beaches, go-to restaurants and more.

-We chat with stylist, event producer and entrepreneur Julia Khan Anselmo and get the inside scoop on exploring Amsterdam like a local, how living in Europe has inspired her creatively, her daily rituals and more.
+We chat with stylist, event producer and entrepreneur Julia Khan Anselmo on her daily rituals, exploring Amsterdam like a local and how living in Europe has inspired her creatively.